SarthakHa/VaccineGuidecuHacking/model_fitting/data/README.md

 No data needs to be added to the covid19dh.csv as it automatically updates each time the model parameters are called to be fit.

-samplefittingdata.npy contains data as [population,pars,final_state] for Kentucky, Texas, Arizona, Michigan and Colorado as dictionaries, respectively.
-Can be used for any testing if you want to avoid waiting for fitting.
-Similarly, countriesexamples.npy contains data of the same format for the United States, Canada, United Kingdom, Germany and Japan as dictionaries, respectively.
+Test data in the form of .npy files can be found in the folder test_data in the previous directory.
+These files an be used for any testing if you want to avoid waiting for fitting.